alexpasta/ReactNativeCurrencyList/README.md

 # React Native Currency List Component

 A reusable `CurrencyList` component, designed to display and filter both Crypto and Fiat currencies.
-A `DemoScreen` is provided to simulate local DB interactions and demonstrate usage scenarios.
+A `DemoScreen` is provided to demonstrate usage scenarios.

 ## Get started